 The word ecumenical comes from the Greek “oikoumenous,” which refers to the “whole earthly family.”
 Thus, the work of Christian unity, of ecumenism (ek-yoo-men-ism), is the ministry of reconciliation and cooperation with the whole family of God.
-Ecumenical relationships at the denominational level are facilitated by the Ecumenical Associate, Monica Schaap Pierce and a host of RCA representatives to councils, convocations, and assemblies of our partners.
+Ecumenical relationships at the denominational level are facilitated by general secretary Eddy Alemán and director of RCA Global Mission JP Sundararajan, along with a host of RCA representatives to councils, convocations, and assemblies of our partners.
 Perhaps most significantly, the work of church unity also takes place at the local level—with ecumenically staffed food pantries, ecumenical worship services, community Bible studies, pastors’ groups, and many other expressions.

 The urgent work of reconciliation and cooperation requires renewed strength and courage, which we can only find in God.
 It necessitates trust in, and openness to, the Spirit.
 It demands an unqualified, intentional, and prayerful commitment to heal the brokenness of the Body of Christ.
 Stressing the importance of Christian Unity, John Calvin once wrote, “Christ cannot be divided.
 Faith cannot be rent.
 There are not various baptisms, but one, which is common to all… Faith, baptism, and God the Father, and Christ, ought to unite us, so as almost to become one person.”

-The Christian Unity Project—the public face of the RCA’s Commission on Christian Unity, which is staffed by the Ecumenical Associate—strives to equip all congregations, classes, and the denomination for this urgent work.
+The Christian Unity Project—the public face of the RCA’s Commission on Christian Unity—strives to equip all congregations, classes, and the denomination for this urgent work.
 Come join us. #UnityIsCalling